jacomyal/domino.js/README.md

 Here, a module updates the property `A` which dispatches events `event1` and `event2`.
 Hacks `hack1` and `hack2` are triggered on `event1`, and hacks `hack3` and `hack4` are triggered on `event2`.

 The problem here is that `hack1` and `hack2` will be triggered **before** event2.
-It might not seem that much an issue here, but in more complexe chains, some hacks would be overridden by hacks you designed to be "earlier".
+It might not seem that much an issue here, but in more complexe chains, some hacks would be overridden by hacks you designed to happen "earlier".

 **Hopefully, *domino.js*' main loop resolves this issue** by executing the previous events chain as following: